 Everybody is talking about GDPR.
-Many organisations are spending time and money to cover all aspects of the General Data Protection Regulation.
+Many organizations are spending time and money to cover all aspects of the General Data Protection Regulation.
 Many more offer fulfillment services.

-Most of the sources listed below are either free of charge, or they have a free option.
+Most of the sources listed below are either free of charge or have a free option.

 GDPR self-assessment tools

-The official website of the UK’s Information Comissioner’s Office has prepared lots of useful information in regards to data protection and more specifically to GDPR.
+The official website of the UK’s Information Commissioner’s Office has prepared lots of useful information in regards to data protection and more specifically to GDPR.

-They have also provided several self-assessment tests which help organisations detect the main issues related to their data protection procedures.
+They have also provided several self-assessment tests that help organizations detect the main issues related to their data protection procedures.

-Upon successful completion you are able to review detailed analysis of every answer along with recommendation.
+Upon successful completion, you are able to review a detailed analysis of every answer along with a recommendation.

 Unlike most of the similar questionnaires across the Web, the UK ICO ones are free of charge: